li9com/learn-docker/lab05-managing-container/README.md

 33f8a4d3b6e5        httpd               "httpd-foreground"   About a minute ago   Exited (0) About a minute ago                       sleepy_bassi
 ```

-Note! the "docker ps -a" shows status of all contianers including stopped
+Note!
+The "docker ps -a" shows status of all contianers including stopped.

 - Start a new httpd container in background: